 - While on safari, do not "gun" the throttle.
 Snow and ice can be thrown back into the path of a following snowmobile.
 In addition, when "gunning" the throttle, the vehicle digs into and leaves an irregular snow surface for others. - Safaris are both fun and enjoyable but don't show off or overtake others in the group.
 A less experienced operator might try to do the same as you and fail.
-When riding with others, limit your abilities to the experience of others. - In an emergency, the snowmobile engine can be stopped by pressing down on the emergency engine stop switch or by pulling the tether cord cap from the engine cut-off switch, while applying brake. - Always engage parking brake when vehicle is not in use. - Never run the engine in a non-ventilated area and/or if vehicle is left unattended. - Electric start models only: Never charge or boost a battery while installed on snowmobile. - E-TEC engines: Never attempt any fuel system or electrical system maintenance or repair.
-Any maintenance or repair of these systems must be performed by an authorized Lynx dealer. - Never attempt any fuel system or electrical system maintenance or repair.
-Any maintenance or repair of these systems must be performed by an authorized Lynx dealer. - Ensure the path behind is clear of obstacles or bystanders before proceeding in reverse. - Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting, to avoid unauthorized use by children or others or theft. - NEVER stand behind or near a rotating track.
+When riding with others, limit your abilities to the experience of others. - In an emergency, the snowmobile engine can be stopped by pressing down on the emergency engine stop switch or by pulling the tether cord cap from the engine cut-off switch, while applying brake. - Always engage parking brake when vehicle is not in use. - Never run the engine in a non-ventilated area and/or if vehicle is left unattended. - Never attempt any fuel system or electrical system maintenance or repair.
+Any maintenance or repair of these systems must be performed by an authorized Lynx dealer. - Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting, to avoid unauthorized use by children or others or theft. - NEVER stand behind or near a rotating track.
 Debris could be projected causing severe injuries.
 To remove packed snow or ice, stop engine, tilt and hold vehicle on its side and use wrench tool on the belt guard. - Do not stud the track unless it has been approved for studs.
 At speed, a studded track that has not been approved for studs could tear and separate from vehicle.
-See an authorized Lynx dealer for current specific studding availability and applications.
+See an authorized Lynx dealer for current specific studding availability and applications. - You may stud the track on this vehicle model.
+However, you MUST only use the BRP approved type stud for use on Lynx snowmobiles.
+DO NOT EVER use conventional studs because the track thickness is thinner then our standard tracks.
+The stud could tear off of track and separate from vehicle. - Always wear an approved helmet and follow the same dressing guidelines as those recommended for the operator and described in this guide. - Make sure that you are able to achieve a stable stance, both feet resting positively on the footboards of footrests with good grip, and that you are able to hold on firmly to the handholds.